Michael O'Donnell, Ph.D.

 Investigator, Howard Hughes Medical Institute

-Duplication of chromosomes requires numerous proteins acting together to unwind and replicate the two strands of duplex DNA.
-O’Donnell’s laboratory studies these replication mechanisms with the goal of understanding how the protein gears act together to make copies of DNA, and how they function with repair and recombination factors to ensure that these copies are accurate.
+The duplication of chromosomes and the regulation of their replication and repair requires dozens of proteins acting together to maintain the duplex DNA genome.
+O’Donnell’s laboratory studies these DNA metabolic mechanisms with the goal of understanding how the protein gears of DNA duplication act together with signal processes that function with repair and recombination factors to ensure genomic integrity.

-The eukaryotic replisome is much more complex than its prokaryotic counterpart.
-O’Donnell’s lab recently succeeded in reconstituting the eukaryotic replisome from over 30 different polypeptides—a project that has held his fascination over the past few years.
-O’Donnell and his colleagues have determined the architecture of the eukaryotic replisome, a feat not yet accomplished in a prokaryotic system.
+O’Donnell’s lab recently succeeded in determining the architecture of the eukaryotic replisome, a feat not yet accomplished in a prokaryotic system.
 Eukaryotic replisomes must deal with histones, which organize the DNA in eukaryotic cells.
 The histones also regulate how the genome is expressed in different tissues of an organism, a process referred to as epigenetic inheritance.
-The replisome structure has implications about how the process of replication deals with histones, and how it may conserve the inheritance of epigenetic information.
+Cellular studies show the replisome is intimately involved with the inheritance of epigenetic information and cell fate, and the O’Donnell lab is working to understand the mechanistic details of these processes.

-Studies of eukaryotic replisome function have also outlined the rules by which distinct DNA polymerases act on the two strands of DNA during replication.
-The lab is applying techniques such as single-molecule technology and single-particle reconstruction by electron microscopy to understand how the replisome functions with other factors.
+The lab is applying biochemical approaches along with techniques such as single-molecule technology, super resolution microscopy and cryo-EM single-particle reconstruction to understand how the replisome functions with other factors.
 These studies can be expected to provide new insights into eukaryotic replication, repair, and epigenetic inheritance.